teticio/audio-diffusion/README.md

 ![mel spectrogram](mel.png)

 Audio can be represented as images by transforming to a [mel spectrogram](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum), such as the one shown above.
 The class `Mel` in `mel.py` can convert a slice of audio into a mel spectrogram of `x_res` x `y_res` and vice versa.
 The higher the resolution, the less audio information will be lost.
-You can see how this works in the `test-mel.ipynb` notebook.
+You can see how this works in the `test_mel.ipynb` notebook.

 A DDPM model is trained on a set of mel spectrograms that have been generated from a directory of audio files.
 It is then used to synthesize similar mel spectrograms, which are then converted back into audio.
-See the `test-model.ipynb` notebook for an example.
+See the `test_model.ipynb` and `test_model_breaks.ipynb` notebooks for examples.

 You can play around with the model I trained on about 500 songs from my Spotify "liked" playlist on [Google Colab](https://colab.research.google.com/github/teticio/audio-diffusion/blob/master/notebooks/test-model.ipynb) or [Hugging Face spaces](https://huggingface.co/spaces/teticio/audio-diffusion).
 Check out some samples I generated [here](https://soundcloud.com/teticio2/sets/audio-diffusion).